 As the holiday season approaches, generosity and gift giving are probably on your mind.
+Have you made a holiday shopping budget yet?
 The financial backlash of consumer debt may not be.
 Don’t get lost in the shopping frenzy.
 Take the November Challenge and avoid overspending on gifts.

 If you usually find yourself in hot water after the holiday season trying to manage credit card debt, the November Challenge is for you.
 It’s a wonderful thing to be generous, but unfortunately there truly is a fiscal limit to your generosity.
 Here are the steps you need to take to stop buying beyond your means and avoid consumer debt.